There Is No Centre

 Rules and roles for artists, curators, technical support teams, and viewers are often clearly defined in IRL shows.
 The specifics of working in the digital, a form that requires collaboration, allows iteration and experimentation, which shifts how these roles interact.

 The artworks in this show are definitely developed by the artists, but the conversations that emerged around how these works could be presented in the digital space resulted in surprising outcomes.
-What emerged were; the gamification of 3D sculpture, the transportation of memes to a forest, a bus filled advertisements from the future, a video game floating above a river, and a robot sleeping behind a screen.
+What emerged were; the gamification of 3D sculpture, the transportation of memes to a forest, a city bus to another realm, a video game floating above a river, alien mazes, the invisible made visible, and a robot sleeping behind a screen.

 THERE IS NO CENTRE